All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How much protein should I eat if I am exercising on semaglutide?

 Aim for 0.7 to 1 gram of protein per pound of body weight daily.
 This may feel like a lot when your appetite is suppressed, but protein shakes and high-protein snacks make it manageable.
-Protein is essential for preserving muscle during weight loss.
+Protein is important for preserving muscle during weight loss.

 Do I need to change my workout routine as I increase my semaglutide dose?

 Not necessarily.
-However, higher doses tend to suppress appetite more, which means you may need to be more intentional about pre- and post-workout nutrition.
+But higher doses tend to suppress appetite more, which means you may need to be more intentional about pre- and post-workout nutrition.
 If you notice a dip in energy or performance after a dose increase, eat a bit more around your workouts and consider reducing training volume temporarily.

 Is cardio or weight training more important on semaglutide?